quicwg/ops-drafts/draft-ietf-quic-applicability.md

 An application that implements fallback needs to consider the security consequences.
 A fallback to TCP and TLS exposes control information to modification and manipulation in the network.
-Further downgrades to older TLS versions than 1.3, which is used in QUIC version 1, might result in significantly weaker cryptographic protection.
+Further, downgrades to older TLS versions than 1.3, which is used in QUIC version 1, might result in significantly weaker cryptographic protection.
 For example, the results of protocol negotiation